Dan Siegler: Career

 In 1997, Siegler was a recipient of the Abe Olman Scholarship, whose recipients have included artists such as John Legend.
 Siegler is a recipient of the New York Dance and Performance Awards, more commonly known as the Bessie Awards, having received the award for his work with Pam Tanowitz.
 During his collaborative efforts with Tanowitz, Siegler notably employed unconventional sounds such as that of running water and "staticky buzzes" to compliment instruments such as the piano and bass.
 According to The New York Times, Siegler produced the original score to the second half of Tanowitz's "the story progresses as if in a dream of glittering surfaces".

 Siegler was a 2019 resident at Art Omi and a composer-resident at Exploring the Metropolis.
 (EtM) Siegler also received a virtual commission from the Guggenheim Museum in New York, and was formerly an artist-in-residence at the UCLA Center for the Art of Performance (CAP UCLA).
 As a lecturer, Siegler has taught at the Mason Gross School of the Arts at Rutgers University.
 Additionally, Siegler has written for publications such as the New York-based Gothamist.

 Concrète Jungle

 Siegler is noted for his work of sound art Concrète Jungle, which debuted in 2019.
-Citing inspiration from the musique concrète method of electroacoustic music, Concrète Jungle was described by the The New Yorker as a piece of art that "employs urban sounds, sampled and reorganized, to evoke a bygone New York City".
+Citing inspiration from the musique concrète method of electroacoustic music, Concrète Jungle was described by The New Yorker as a piece of art that "employs urban sounds, sampled and reorganized, to evoke a bygone New York City".
 Concrète Jungle was composed through the assemblage of recorded conversations with hundreds of New York residents, with ambient sounds complimented by improvised dancing.